-Chapter 3 Measuring weight
+2 Measuring weight

-3.1 Equipment
+2.1 Equipment

 Weighing scales are the equipment needed for measuring weight.

-3.1.1 Types of weighing scales
+2.1.1 Types of weighing scales

-Various types of scales are available to measure the weight of a child: 1) spring scales; 2) hanging scales; 2) beam balance scales; and, 3) digital scales.
+Various types of scales are available to measure the weight of a child: spring scales; hanging scales; beam balance scales; and, digital scales.

 Spring scales are the most common type of scales used worldwide.
-Hanging scales are a kind of spring scale that is hung from a height instead of laid flat on the ground.
+Hanging scales (Figure 2.1 (b)) are a kind of spring scale that is hung from a height instead of laid flat on the ground.
 Hanging scales are commonly preferred in many countries because they can be transported easily, can be used in almost any setting (particularly where a flat surface is not available) and are relatively inexpensive.
 However, they are not very accurate and as such are not recommended for use in nutrition surveys.

 Digital scales on the other hand are highly accurate (for as long as it is powered adequately and consistently), easily transportable though requiring a flat surface on which to be laid upon.
 They are generally of high quality and rugged for frequent field use as is needed for a nutrition survey.
 This is why digital scales are what’s currently recommended for use in anthropometric measurements in a field survey setting.